CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 <img src="https://github.com/WeiyuDu/Project3-CUDA-Path-Tracer/blob/master/img/dof_far.png" width=300/></nobr>

 ### Stochastic Sampled Antialiasing
 From left to right: rendering with antialiasing, rendering without antialiasing.
 Please zoom in to see the difference on the edge of the sphere.
-The left has a smooth edge around the sphere while the one on the right is more rigged.
+The left has a smooth edge while the one on the right is more rigged.

 <img src="https://github.com/WeiyuDu/Project3-CUDA-Path-Tracer/blob/master/img/antialiasing.png" width=300/><img src="https://github.com/WeiyuDu/Project3-CUDA-Path-Tracer/blob/master/img/ref_antialiasing.png" width=300/>